puppetlabs/puppet-docs/source/puppet/4.10/lang_expressions.markdown

 * They take operands of **several data types**
 * They resolve to [**boolean**][boolean] values

 Comparisons of [numbers][numbers] automatically convert between floating point and integer values, such that `1.0 == 1` is true.
-Note that floating point values created by division are inexact, and mathematically equal values may be slightly unequal when turned into floating point values.
+Note that floating point values created by division are inexact, and mathematically equal values might be slightly unequal when turned into floating point values.

 You can compare any two values with equals (`==`) or not equals (`!=`), but only strings, numbers, and data types can be compared with the less than or greater than operators that require values to have a defined order.